adam25022/GE1-21-22-Assignment/README.md

 # GE1-21-22-Assignment

 Idea 1:
-Procedurally generated sky islands with buildings ontop with a rail system/blimp system that goes between them.

-Idea 2:
-Roguelike dungeon crawler.
+Procedurally generated Landmass/Island apropriately coloured with mountians and tree's and stuff in the sky